AnirudhMukherjee/CS-7641/index3.md

 ### Phase 1 - Obtaining the Data

 We obtained our data from the Million Song Dataset.
 It contains metadata and audio features for a million popular music tracks.
 The dataset contains 54 features in total.
 It’s important to note that the dataset does not include any audio.
-The description for each feature in the dataset can be found on this link - [http://millionsongdataset.com/pages/example-track-description/] Million Song Dataset.
+The description for each feature in the dataset can be found on this link - [http://millionsongdataset.com/pages/example-track-description/] (http://millionsongdataset.com/pages/example-track-description/)

 Due to its popularity, there are several datasets which are complementary to the million song dataset and provide information like lyrics, song similarity, user ratings etc. The entire dataset is available as an Amazon Public Dataset Snapshot.
 We attached this to an EC2 instance to obtain the data.